com-lihaoyi/scalasql/readme.md

 asynchronous, monadic, or compile-time operations, nor does it provide the "ORM/ActiveRecord" style of emulating mutable objects via database operations.

-## Quill
+### Quill

 Quill focuses a lot on compile-time query generation, while ScalaSql does not.
-Compile-time query generation has a ton of advantages - zero runtime overhead, compile time query logging, etc. - but also comes with a lot of complexity, both in maintainability and in the user-facing API.
-Quill naturally does not support the entire Scala language as part of its queries, and my experience using it is that the boundary between what's "supported" vs "not" is often not clear.
+Compile-time query generation has a ton of advantages - zero runtime overhead, compile time query logging, etc. - but also comes with a lot of complexity, both in user-facing complexity and internal maintainability:

+1. From a user perspective, Quill naturally does not support the entire Scala language as part of its queries, and my experience using it is that the boundary between what's "supported" vs "not" is often not clear.
+Exactly how the translation to SQL happens is also relatively opaque.
+In contrast, ScalaSql has database operations clearly separated from Scala operations via the `Expr[T]` vs `T` types, and the translation to SQL is handled via normal classes with `.toSqlStr` and `.toSqlQuery` methods that are composed and invoked at runtime.

-ScalaSql aims for a lower bar: convenient classes and methods that generate SQL queries at runtime.
-The "database" operations are clearly separated from "Scala" operations by working on `Expr[T]` types, making it straightforward to understand what operations you can perform in a query and how to extend them with your own custom logic.
+2. From a maintainers perspective, Quill's compile-time approach means it needs two completely distinct implementations for Scala 2 and Scala 3, and is largely implemented
+   via relatively advanced compile-time metaprogramming techniques.
+In contrast, ScalaSql shares the vast majority of its logic between Scala 2 and Scala 3, and is implemented mostly via vanilla classes and methods that should be familiar even to those without deep expertise in the Scala language

-## SLICK
+### SLICK

 SlICK invests in two major areas that ScalaSql does not: the DBIO Monad for managing transactions, and query optimization.
 These areas result in a lot of user-facing and internal complexity for the library.
-Whil it is possible to paper over some of this complexity with libraries such as [Blocking Slick](https://github.com/gitbucket/blocking-slick), the essential complexity remains to cause confusion for users and burden for maintainers.
+While it is possible to paper over some of this complexity with libraries such as [Blocking Slick](https://github.com/gitbucket/blocking-slick), the essential complexity remains to cause confusion for users and burden for maintainers.
 For example, the book _Essential Slick_ contains a whole [chapter on manipulating `DBIO[T]` values](https://books.underscore.io/essential-slick/essential-slick-3.html#combining), which distracts from the essential task of _querying the database_.

-ScalaSql aims to do without them.
+ScalaSql aims to do without these two things:

+1. We assume that most applications are not ultra-high-concurrency, and blocking database operations are fine.
+If slow languages with blocking operations are enough for ultra-large-scale systems like Dropbox (Python), Github (Ruby), or Instagram (Youtube), they should be enough for the vast majority of systems a developer may want to build.

+2. We assume that most queries are relatively simple, most database query optimizers do a reasonable job, and the increased _predictability_ and _simplicity_ of not doing advanced query optimizations in the application layer more than make up from the increased performance from the optimized database queries.
+For the rare scenarios where this is not true, the developer can fall back to raw SQL queries.

-## Squeryl
+### Squeryl

 ScalaSql uses a different DSL design from Squeryl, focusing on a Scala-collection-like API rather than a SQL-like API: